ThingsMyMacDoes/Filter-Youtube-Comments/README.md

 The API key will let you fetch about 10k comments and replies on a daily basis for free.

-Run the script and it will ask for a video url
+Run the Dataloader script and it will ask for a video url

 It will fetch associated comments and download them to a json file